Medical Cannabis in the UK – Frequently Asked Questions

 Can I get my prescription from any Pharmacy?

 Technically yes, however generally only specialist pharmacies stock medical cannabis and most high-street pharmacies are likely unable to dispense.
-Dispensary Green is our partner pharmacy, which is a digital-first pharmacy who will deliver direct to your door.
+Lyphe Dispensary is our partner pharmacy, which is a digital-first pharmacy who will deliver direct to your door.
 However, you may nominate another specialist pharmacy if you wish, or even have your prescription sent to any other pharmacy of your choosing.